Selective School Past Papers & Practice Tests: Your Complete Guide

 - Detail questions (What does the text state?)

-Numeracy Component Strategy
+Mathematical Reasoning Component Strategy

 Build competency through past papers:

-Phase 1: Identify weak math areas
+Phase 1: Identify weak maths areas

 - Look at past paper errors